Why Does ChatGPT Fall Short in Providing Truthful Answers?: Improving Factuality for QA

-In our previous experiment, we demonstrated that the majority of errors stem from deficiencies in knowledge memorization, knowledge recall, and knowledge reasoning.
-The question of how to improve these aspects remains unanswered.
-To investigate this, we conducted several experiments using the HotpotQA and BoolQ datasets.
-As in Section~\ref{sec:dataset}, we collected 1,000 questions from each dataset for each experimental setting, with each question focusing on one or more Wikipedia entities.
+In our previous experiment, we demonstrated that a factuality error can stem from knowledge memorization or recall.
+To investigate how to mitigate it, we conducted experiments using the HotpotQA and BoolQ datasets.
 We used the plain question configuration with the GPT-3.5 model as our baseline.
-Since findings from the GPT-3.5 model can be transferred to the GPT-4 model, we did not perform experiments on GPT-4.

-We provided external knowledge and context using the prompt: \texttt{Using the knowledge about [entity1, entity2, ...].
-And with the following background knowledge [entity1: evidence1, entity2: evidence2, ...].
-Answer the question: [question].} To encourage the model to generate concise responses, we added the prompt \texttt{Shorten the answer as possible} at the end.
-For evaluation, we employed partial match \cite{mavi2022survey}, which examines whether the ground truth is a substring of the prediction.
+Since the GPT-3.5 and GPT-4 share similar underlying architectures and training processes, we experimented only on the former to draw observations.
+The prompts of our experiments are shown in Appendix~\ref{sec:prompt}.
+For evaluation, we employed partial match \citep{mavi2022survey}, which examines whether the ground truth is a substring of the prediction.